arcticShadow/plugin-lazyimage/README.md

 ```

 This code will be executed as soon as possible, before the Window `load` event,
-and the `image.promise` will resolve as soon as the image starts
+and the `image.start` Promise will resolve as soon as the image starts
-downloading (i.e., the image will be progressively displayed).
+loading (i.e., the image will be progressively displayed to the user).